 The school’s vision is to provide a caring, holistic and challenging learning environment that nurtures and celebrates individual potential.

 The broad and inclusive learning and teaching program is aligned with the Kindergarten to Year 10 Western Australian Curriculum.
-Students from Year 1 to 6 participate in specialist programs in Visual Arts, Music and Physical Education.
-A language program is also delivered – Italian for Year 3 and French for Years 4 to 6.
+Students from Year 1 to 6 participate in specialist programs in Visual Arts, Music, Science, Italian and Physical Education.

 Over recent years, a number of whole school programs have been introduced to strengthen literacy and numeracy outcomes for all students.
 Teachers will continue to focus on these as priority areas.